 But that will only leave you exactly where you are, whether that’s picking and packing yourself or dealing with managing a warehouse.

-There are generally several factors involved in an order fulfilment provider’s pricing, all of which individually play a vital role in the process and affecting your margins.
+There are generally several factors involved in a 3PL’s costs, all of which individually play a vital role in the process and affecting your margins.

 So what exactly are these costs?

-Depending on who you choose, the logistics provider may charge you a fee for onboarding.
+Depending on who you choose, your 3PL may charge you a fee for onboarding.

 This charge in the process relates to integrating your business with the fulfilment solutions operations, and generally means connecting your online shopping cart to the warehouse.
 But it can also relate to setting up accounts and access, updating systems with SKUs, or integration and order testing.